6.15.1 Templated imports

 This command would automatically rename Wrapper_Number to Wrapper_real and would also allow the use of any operator == overloads defined in the module.

-Issues: Certain standard features of almost any type (such as ==, new, and the ability to call static methods on the type) may only be available for type arguments that are builtin or defined in the plain module.
+Issues: Certain expected operators (such as operator ==) may only be available for type arguments that are builtin or defined in module plain.